 will not result in a reduction in non-employment sources of financial funding that the University provides to a graduate student.

 The Union has no jurisdiction over the determination of the funding package provided to any graduate student of Queen’s University.

-The parties agree that this Letter of Agreement shall expire on April 30, 2024, at the conclusion of the Term of the Collective Agreement and shall be subject to renegotiation.